Lung Cancer Care at Wellstar

 When a lung mass is spotted on a chest X-ray—the next step for a patient is typically to have a CT scan, which is more precise than an X-ray.
 A CT scan is a technique for imaging body tissues and organs, conducted with a scanner that rotates around the body to capture detailed images.

-Wellstar Kennestone Hospital was one of the first hospitals in the country to install a state-of-the-art digital PET/CT, which can identify cancer that is smaller and in its earliest stages with less time in the exam room.
+Wellstar Kennestone Regional Medical Center was one of the first hospitals in the country to install a state-of-the-art digital PET/CT, which can identify cancer that is smaller and in its earliest stages with less time in the exam room.

 Biopsies and pathology reports can help physicians diagnose and determine the lung cancer type and stage.
 Lung cancer tissue is sent for biomarker testing and genome sequencing, which look for possible targeted therapies.
 With this information, our cancer team can build the best treatment plan for each patient.